 Equestrian is one of the newest sports on the Virtus programme, added in 2016.

-Athletes interested in competing at a high level first need to contact their National Federation.
+Athletes interested in competing need to contact their National Federation.

 Equestrian is a sport of skill and control, creating the perfect synergy between animals and humans.

 After Denmark’s Liz Hartel, a rider with physical impairments as a result of polio, won Olympic silver in 1952 a new generation of riders were inspired and Para equestrian was born.

-Riders with intellectual impairments were included in Grade 3 competition when the sport was introduced to the Paralympic programme at Atlanta 1996.
-However four years later they were taken off following the removal of athletes with intellectual impairments from the Paralympics.
-They have not returned since the re-inclusion of athletes from other sports at London 2012.
+Riders with intellectual impairments were included in Grade 3 competition when the sport was introduced to the Paralympic programme at Atlanta 1996 but have not been included in Games since then.

-In 2015 at the Federation of Horses in Education and Therapy International (HETI) Congress in Taiwan, a Task Force was established with Virtus: World Intellectual Impairment Sport to begin to reinvigorate equestrian for athletes with intellectual impairments.
+In 2015 at the Federation of Horses in Education and Therapy International (HETI) Congress in Taiwan, a Task Force was established with Virtus to begin to reinvigorate equestrian for athletes with intellectual impairments.